Rhinemann/mage-hack/src/chapters/Factions.typ

 Digital anarchists, hackers of reality and technology, brilliant mathematicians and many more, they are some of the biggest enemies of Technocracy.
 Virtual Adepts are the ones who subvert and take apart the systems under Technocratic control to learn their function and and counter them.

-==== Organization
-Merit-respecting anarchists, Adepts avoid standard organization and loathe conventional hierarchies.
-In the '90s, they based respect on eliteness: a form of peer recognition won through attitude and accomplishment.
-Though the tradition has matured and diversified since then, an Adept's personal achievements -- rather than titles or seniority -- still mean everything in this group's esteem.
-Cleverness, wit, technological creativity, and an astute sense of sociological reform mean more than a snappy handle or a keen online icon.
-There's a special reverence for Adepts who tear down oppressive social structures... and a vituperative loathing for ones who support such structures in Meatspace or the online world.

-==== Initiation
-Virtual Adepts have a socially brutal initiation process.
-The idea of physical deprivation, master-apprentice challenges, or meditative spirit quests strikes them as absurd.
-Instead, Adepts typically give their aspirants and initiates cryptic missions to sabotage authoritarian structures, steal classified data, and create amusing pranks that undermine corrupt bastards and expose pompous windbags.
-At some critical juncture, the initiate gets left to fend for herself; a suitably imaginative (and hopefully stylish) resolution to the problem earns the accolades of peers and a place among the Adepts.
-In short, then, most Adepts enter the group through the grand Internet tradition of trolling.

 ==== Focus
-_Everything is Data_.
-Thus, in this _Mechanistic Cosmos_, every tool or practice an Adept employs focuses on shaping, altering, manipulating, gathering, storing, collating, influencing, or destroying information.
+/* _Everything is Data_.
+Thus, in this _Mechanistic Cosmos_, */ Every tool or practice an Adept employs focuses on shaping, altering, manipulating, gathering, storing, collating, influencing, or destroying information.
 Such tools range from the obvious computer gear (generations ahead of conventionally available tech), clouds, holograms, implants, nanotech, energy drinks, and sense-altering stimuli to the understated chic of dark hoodies, manga-influenced haircuts, fashionable androgyny, and provocative masks.
 All Adepts, however, keep the implements of their technomagick handy.
 For many Adepts, computers are a more important part of one's identity than any attire or accessory.
 An Adept's personal devices are almost always the most heavily customized and stylized elements of that Adept's ensemble.

 Perhaps the most accomplished reality hackers alive, this Mercurial Elite also employs various forms of cybernetics, hypertech, weird science, martial arts, chaos magick, gutter magick, and sometimes shamanism, Voudoun, crazy wisdom, or witchcraft with a technological flair.